jsahlsa/Joe-Sahlsa-Home/src/blog/andys-site.md

 - It seemed like a good option for scaling, specifically if he wanted ease of adding and removing things, maybe by integrating [sanity](https://www.sanity.io/) or another [headless CMS](https://jamstack.org/headless-cms/)
 - Based on what I could tell it is fast
 - His site has many images and routes, so both the `<Link>` and `<Image>` components were appealing

+I had to implement a few custom components for Andy's site.
+The `<RenderVideo />` and `<RenderImage />` properties are quite similar.
+You can probably imagine what they do.
+I used these inside a `<RenderMedia />` component that used `.map()` to loop over my data, first it checked whether the file is a video or image, then used that specific component to render them onto the page as a gallery.

+The second more challenging component was the `<RenderMusic />`.
+I shamelessly stole from a great [youtube tutorial](https://www.youtube.com/watch?v=sqpg1qzJCGQ&list=PLrz61zkUHJJGLD5qlJSYfbm0Gh1Ri1Rt0&index=1) from [@selfteachme](https://twitter.com/selfteachme).
+I am not going to get into the details, but it is a great tutorial on creating a custom audio component in React.

+Most of the other code is pretty run of the mill, and probably betrays my inexperience, check it out [here](https://github.com/jsahlsa/andy-sahlstrom) if you like.😓

+Once I get some more done I'll try to update this post.